brandonlind/pythonimports/README.md

      |  pids(self, **kwargs)
      |      Get a list of pids, subset with kwargs.
      |
+     |  print(self)
+     |      Print out the squeue info similar to how it would appear in command line.
+     |
      |  release(self, num_jobs=None, **kwargs)
      |      Release held jobs.
 Parameters described in `Squeue._update_job.__doc__`.
      |